needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 The parameters are `IntPtr`s, which point to instances of the three types of data described above.

 You must add a `GhostConnectionComponentType` component to each connection to determine which tile the connection should prioritize.
-As mentioned, this `GhostSendSystem` passes this per-connection information to the `ScaleImportanceFunction` function.
+As mentioned, this `GhostSendSystem` passes this per-connection information to the `BatchScaleImportanceFunction` function.

 The `GhostImportanceDataType` is global, static, singleton data, which configures how chunks are constructed.
 It's optional, and `IntPtr.Zero` will be passed if it is not found.
 **Importantly: This static data _must_ be added to the same entity that holds the `GhostImportance` singleton.
 You'll get an exception in the editor if this type is not found here.**